-At the time of the initial measurement, the lease right of use asset and liability were allocated between the School and Mater Academy Lakes Collegiate Middle School based on enrollment and usage of facility.
-The allocation used was approximately 62% for Mate Lakes Collegiate Middle and 38% for the School and there was no interest rate specified in the original lease agreement.
-The School has used an average effective interest of 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.
+At the time of the initial measurement, the lease right of use asset and liability were allocated between School and Mater Academy Lakes High School based on enrollment and usage of facility.
+The allocation used was approximately 56% for Mate Lakes High and 44% for the School and there was no interest rate specified in the original lease agreement.
+The School has used an average effective interest for several borrowings during fiscal year 2021 and 2022.
+The average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.

-For the year ended June 30, 2024, interest expense totaled \$479,025, as it relates to its lease agreements.
-Variable lease agreements related to the lease amounted to \$95,463 during the year.
+For the year ended June 30, 2024, interest expense totaled \$617,749, as it relates to its lease agreements.
+During the year, the School incurred variable and other payments related to the lease of \$225,055.